Sinking cities: Social and ethical

 Asian urbanization will be accompanied by a significant increase in the number of urban poor as migrants continue to move to cities in hopes of economic prosperity.
 One report by OECD examined the vulnerability of 130 major port cities to climate change and found that by 2070 approximately half of the total population threatened by coastal flooding would reside in just ten megacities, all but one located in Asia.
 Another report analyzed the 616 largest metropolitan areas home to 1.7 billion people and cover approximately US$34,000 billion of global GDP.
 The study found that flood risk threatens more people than any other natural catastrophe.

 The urban poor will bear a disproportionate burden of climate change risk as they are likely to settle in areas most prone to flooding.
 This has also been seen in many US cities as low income housing is typically situated in the flood zones.
 Hurricane Katrina, in New Orleans, disproportionately impacted low income and minority communities as the wealthiest communities are situated above sea level, and thus, further protected from major storms.
 Highly impacted areas, such as Orleans Parish and the 9th Ward, predominately contain minority communities and therefore the impacts are unevenly dispersed.

 In other countries, environmental refugees have become a particularly difficult problem for governments.
 In Bangladesh, rising sea levels and resulting floods have caused many people to flee to cities in India.
 In the coming decades, as impending storms begin to damage large sinking cities, environmental refugees are likely to become a global phenomena.

 Political

 Sinking cities have even led some nations to make drastic political changes.
 Jakarta, the capital of Indonesia, is home to 10 million people and is one of the fastest sinking cities in the world.
 Almost half the city sits below sea level, and some researchers believe if the subsidence issues continue to go unchecked parts of the city will be entirely submerged by 2050.
-Jakarta's environmental issues have become so dire that the Indonesian government has proposed the capital be moved from Jakarta to a yet-to-be-built city in Kalimantan in Borneo.
+Jakarta's environmental issues have become so dire that the Indonesian government has proposed the capital be moved from Jakarta to a new city in Kalimantan in Borneo.
 The move hopes to ease some of the inequality and growing population issues on Jakarta by relocating a large portion of the population to the new capital.
 The controversial move is not unprecedented, but is likely one of the first capital relocations to be driven by environmental forces.